pyeventsourcing/eventsourcing/README.md

 ## Overview

-This library supports developing event sourced applications in Python.
+This library can help you develop event sourced applications in Python.

 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
 Another suggests event sourcing is a persistence mechanism for applications of domain driven design.

-It is common for software applications to be implemented using domain entities, with the application state distributed across the entities.
-Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours that mutate the state of the entity by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain on demand the state of an entity in the application.
+At any rate, it is common for software applications to be implemented using entities, with the application state distributed across the entities.
+Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours, that mutate the state of the entity by instantiating and applying and publishing domain events of different kinds; and a way for those events to be stored and replayed, to obtain on demand the state of an entity of the application.

 This document highlights the main features of the library, provides instructions for installing the package, describes the design of the software, includes a detailed example of usage and has some background information about the project.

-With the major features complete, the current focus of development work is towards: refactoring the code for greater clarity and greater flexibility; a test suite with 100% line coverage; a much better distinction between time-sequenced and integer-sequenced event streams;
-and support for storing events in a broader range database management systems and services.
+With the major features nearly complete, the current focus of development work is towards: refactoring the code for greater clarity and greater flexibility; a much better distinction between time-sequenced and integer-sequenced events; and support for storing events in a broader range database management systems and services.

 ## Features